Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The 33 consonant letters used for Bangla are supplemented by repertoire extensions for 3 more sounds by applying the nukta diacritic to characters.

 Consonant clusters at any location are normally indicated using a virama (hasant) between consonants.
 This results in a large number of conjunct forms expressed using stacked consonants, conjoined consonants, and ligated glyphs.
+Bengali stacked conjuncts are usually the same height as ordinary letters.
 Conjuncts often have different pronunciations than might be expected from the letters involved, and in particular gemination is very common.
-Occasionally, a visible virama is used.
-However, clusters are often not marked at all.
+Occasionally, a visible virama is used, however, clusters are often not marked at all.

 The Bangla orthography is an abugida with 2 inherent vowels, pronounced ɔ and o.
 Other post-consonant vowels are written using 9 combining marks (vowel signs) and a specialised use of the y consonant letter.